 Recycling is so simple, right?
 Just toss a bottle into the recycling bin and poof -- a new product of equal quality emerges.
 Well, perhaps this is true when it comes to aluminum and glass but single-use plastics on the other hand… They have a much bigger challenge in living up to their “recyclable” label.
-After all, recycling is a business and that business relies on the viability of those recyclable commodities within the post-consumer market.
+After all, recycling is a business, and that business relies on the viability of those recyclable commodities within the post-consumer market.

-Most plastics are a low-value material with low incentivization for recycling.
-The reality is, that more than seven types of plastics exist, and sorting them is vital to ensure an uncontaminated batch of plastic can be melted down and made into new products.
-This rarely happens and less than 10% of all plastic types actually make it be recycled.
+Most plastics are low-value material with low incentivization for recycling.
+The reality is that more than seven types of plastics exist, and sorting them is vital to ensure an uncontaminated batch of plastic can be melted down and made into new products.
+This rarely happens and less than 10% of all plastic types actually make it to be recycled.
 For polyethylene terephthalate (PET) #1 the most common plastic water bottle, recycling is really downcycling.
 Unlike aluminum containers that can be recycled infinitely into new bottles, single-use plastic bottles are mostly downcycled.
 Plastics downcycling means single-use plastic bottles get made into inferior products like clothing and carpet fibers which are often not recycled and thus destined for our landfills and oceans.

 But wait!
 Aren’t plastic bottles REUSABLE?

 Technically, single-use bottles can be refilled but not without leaching antimony, aldehydes, phthalates, estrogenic chemicals into the water.
 The plastics industry claims these chemicals are in trace amounts that are harmless; however, research is beginning to demonstrate that in fact, exposure to excess estrogenic chemicals is linked to cancer and obesity.